gcallah/utils/flask_setup/flask_project_layout/README.md

     Prerequisites:
     1.)
 The user has the utils repo or at least the flask_setup folder in the utils repo on their machine.

-    To execute this script:
-    1.) cd into the project directory
     2.)
-Run bash initial_flask_setup.sh (filename)
+The user has python 3.x preinstalled on their machine

     Script Behavior:
     1.)
-Creates flask project directory (target directory) indicated by the user.
+Clones existing directory that user inputs
     2.)
-Installs python and pip if not on machine
+Installs flask dependencies from requirements.txt
     3.)
-Installs virtualenv and any flask dependencies from requirements.txt 4.)
 Then copies a generic flask project structure from the script directory into the project / target directory.
-        - This comes with a default setup that allows you to immediately run a development flask server to test the setup by following the directions to run the flask project 5.)
+        - This comes with a default setup that allows you to immediately run a development flask server to test the setup by following the directions to run the flask project 4.)
 Setups the flask environment variables if they haven't been set.
-It writes the environment to bashrc file.
+It writes the environment variables to bashrc file.

     ENV variables that were set
     1.)
 FLASK_APP, default val = flaskr
     2.)
 FLASK_ENV, default val = development

+    To run script,
+    1.) run the following line in your shell: source ./initial_flask_setup (link to clone github repo)

     To run flask project,
     1.) cd into project directory